Zelle Case Study

 In these projects, I'm in rooms with legal, risk, engineering, and product.
 Documented design rationale and clear flows became my best tools for alignment.

-4+ years in, what I've taken away
+4+ years in, here’s what I’ve taken away.

 01

-Think in systems, not screens
+Think in systems, not screens.

 When your work ships to thousands of partners, individual screens matter less than the patterns that hold them together.
+You stop asking “does this look right?” and start asking “does this scale?”
+That shift changed how I approach every design.

 02

-Constraints make you sharper
+Constraints make you sharper.

 03

-Trust is fragile
+Trust is fragile.

 04

-Be the translator
+Be the translator.

 Available for freelance work